Academic Catalog

 Repeatability: Not Repeatable

-Introduction to the historical development, theory and techniques of archaeological research and fieldwork.
-Development of comparative approach to the study of ancient cultures.
-Focus on cultural resource management, survey and selection of field sites, dating, excavation, artifact classification, interpretation of data and written analysis.
-As an honors course, it is a full thematic seminar with advanced teaching methods focusing on major writing, reading, and research assignments, student class lectures, group discussions and interactions.
+Introduction to the historical development, theory, and techniques of archaeological research and fieldwork.
+Development of comparative theoretical approach to the study of ancient cultures with eye to understanding present day social and environmental issues.
+Focus on cultural resource management, survey and selection of field sites, dating, excavation, artifact classification, interpretation of data, and written analysis.
+As an honors course, it is a full thematic seminar with advanced teaching methods focusing on the applicability of archaeology to current society, as well as the integration of scientific methods and theory over time.
+Students are required to do major writing, reading, and research assignments, conduct student-led lectures, and lead group discussions.

 ANTH 12 • APPLIED ANTHROPOLOGY